Table of Contents

 Impact on Respiratory Function and Cardiovascular Health

-Pranayama exercises improve lung capacity and breathing efficiency.
+Pranayama techniques improve lung capacity and breathing efficiency.
 Regular practice strengthens respiratory muscles and increases oxygen uptake.
 This leads to better overall respiratory function.

-Breathwork also affects heart health.
+Breathwork techniques also affect heart health.
 It can lower blood pressure and reduce the risk of cardiovascular disease.
 Slow, deep breathing activates the parasympathetic nervous system, which slows heart rate and promotes relaxation.

 Influence on the Nervous System and Energy Channels

-Yogic breathing practices have a direct impact on the nervous system.
+Yogic breathwork techniques have a direct impact on the nervous system.
 They can calm the mind and reduce stress by activating the parasympathetic response.

-Pranayama affects the autonomic nervous system, which controls involuntary body functions.
+Pranayama breathing techniques affect the autonomic nervous system, which controls involuntary body functions.
 It can help balance the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) responses.

-In yoga philosophy, breathwork is believed to influence energy channels called nadis.
+In yoga philosophy, breathwork and mindfulness are believed to influence energy channels called nadis.
 These channels are thought to distribute vital energy throughout the body.
-Regular pranayama practice may help clear blockages in these channels.
+Regular pranayama techniques may help clear blockages in these channels.

 Breathwork and Management of Stress-Related Conditions